websitemanager/blogqu/content/_index.md

 ---
 title: "Doni Halim, GNU/Linux enthusiast"
 description: "Doni Halim is a student, worker, and GNU/Linux enthusiast.
-Here's where he wrote some notes to keep his mind busy."
+Here is where he wrote some notes to keep his mind busy."
 date: 2019-07-26T22:57:50+02:00
 publishdate: 2019-07-26
 lastmod: 2020-03-06